Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-quick-start.md

 - After the stack is created:
   - Click on the link in the AWS verification email you received.
   - Hit your site.
 After 20 or 30 seconds, it should be up.
   - Proceed with the login + setup process.
+Documentation can be found in the [Getting Started with Hubs Cloud](./hubs-cloud-getting-started.md) guide.